themanyone/speechpad/README.md

 ## For an [Elgg](https://elgg.org/) installation.

 Put the project's files in a folder called "speech" inside CKEditor's "plugins" directory.
-Update CKEditor version to 4.5.5.
+If there are problems, try CKEditor version 4.5.5.

 ```
 /my-www-root/my-website.com/vendor/elgg/elgg/mod/ckeditor/vendors/ckeditor/plugins/speech